disastrid/instruments_lab/docs/_posts/2022-06-19-nime-viewing.markdown

 * The 10,000 Instruments Workshop - (Im)practical Research for Critical Speculation *(Giacomo Lepri, John Bowers, Samantha Topley, Paul Stapleton, Peter Bennett, Kristina Andersen and Andrew McPherson)*
 * Being With The Waves: An Ultrasonic Art Installation Enabling Rich Interaction Without Sensors *(Nicole Robson, Andrew McPherson and Nick Bryan-Kinns)*

-Lab member Teresa Peliski is leading the online workshop [Embedded AI for NIME: Challenges and Opportunities](https://embedded-ai-for-nime.github.io) which will be held on 28 June. *(Full organiser team: Teresa Pelinski, Victor Shepardson, Steve Symons, Franco S. Caspe, Adan L. Benito Temprano, Jack Armitage, Chris Kiefer, Rebecca Fiebrink, Thor Magnusson, and Andrew McPherson)*
+Lab member Teresa Pelinski is leading the online workshop [Embedded AI for NIME: Challenges and Opportunities](https://embedded-ai-for-nime.github.io) which will be held on 28 June. *(Full organiser team: Teresa Pelinski, Victor Shepardson, Steve Symons, Franco S. Caspe, Adan L. Benito Temprano, Jack Armitage, Chris Kiefer, Rebecca Fiebrink, Thor Magnusson, and Andrew McPherson)*

 We are looking forward to seeing friends and colleagues at NIME, either in person or online!